smerth/gatsby-theme-project/docs/gatsby-theme-development.md

 OK, so that was alot of stuff...
 Exactly what stuff have we accomplished?

-- We have a `gatsby-theme-mdx`.
+- We have a `gatsby-theme-main`.
   - It adds MDX processing to a gatsby site
   - It adds and exports some design tokens that can be consumed in the site
   - It adds components to be used in a markdown document
   - it adds components to override HTML tags in a markdown document
-- We have a `gatsby-theme-mdx-child` theme which adds MDX processing based of a `docs` file in the site
+- We have a `gatsby-theme-main-subtheme` theme which adds MDX processing based of a `docs` file in the site
 - We have a gatsby site that contains 3 files: `gatsby-config.js`, `gatsby-node.js` and a docs folder

 The main point here was not to build a useful and functional website or app.
 The point was to show the way in which Gatsby themes can be used to build sites with remarkably flexible and useful architecture.